SMI Technical Analysis & SMI Trading Signals

 Then instead of plotting these values directly, smoothing using an Exponential Moving Average is applied and then the values drawn to form the SMI.

-When the closing energies price is greater than the average of the range, the SMI will move up.
+When the closing price is greater than the average of the range, the SMI will move up.

-When the closing energies price is less than the average of the range, the SMI will move down.
+When the closing price is less than the average of the range, the SMI will move down.

 This oscillator ranges between the values of +100 and -100, this indicator is also less prone to whipsaws compared to the stochastic oscillator.

-Energies Technical Analysis and Generating Trading Signals
+Technical Analysis & Generating Trading Signals

-Buy & Sell Energies Trading Signals/ Crossover Signals
+Buy & Sell Trading Signals/ Crossover Signals

 The SMI can be used to generate buy & sell signals using the method shown below, Buy when the SMI is heading upwards and sell when its heading downwards.

-Buy and Sell Energies Signals/ Crossover Signals
+Buy and Sell Signals/ Crossover Signals

 Overbought/Oversold Level Energy Trading Crossovers